YoannPa/methview.qc/README.md

-# HM450.QCView
+# methview.qc
-HM450.QCView allows you to generate quality control plots from your Human Methylation 450K dataset.
+methview.qc allows you to generate quality control plots from your methylation array dataset.